symfony/symfony/src/Symfony/Component/Mailer/Bridge/Sendinblue/README.md

     * sender.ip
     * X-Mailin-Custom

-For more informations, you can refer to [Sendinblue API documentation](https://developers.sendinblue.com/reference#sendtransacemail).
+For more information, you can refer to [Sendinblue API documentation](https://developers.sendinblue.com/reference#sendtransacemail).

 Resources
 ---------